Hammerhead8/Adder/README.md

 # Adder
-Adder is a numerical library for C similar to the GNU Scientific Library.
+Adder is a numerical library for C/C++ similar to the GNU Scientific Library.
 The difference is that it only includes that are most useful to me, which includes complex numbers, linear algebra, and random number generation.
 This project came out of needing some of the features in GSL, but wanting an easier to use programming interface and not needing all of its features.

+Note that these functions have only been tested under Linux, so some functions might use features that are specific to Linux (i.e. /dev/urandom to seed some random number generators).

 # Features
 Adder is still under development and is incomplete, but the currently supported features are:
 * Matrices and vectors
+  * Matrix-vector multiplication
+  * Matrix-matrix multiplication
 * Linear algebra
   * Matrix and vector transpose
   * Matrix inverse
+  * Moore-Penrose pseudoinverse
   * Linear equation solve
+  * Overdetermined linear equation solve
+  * Linear least squares
   * Eigenvalues
+  * Singular value decomposition
   * QR factorization
   * LQ factorization
   * LU factorization
   * Vector norm
   * Matrix norm
 * Fractions
-* Complex numbers
 * Numerical integration
   * Gauss-Legendre quadrature
     * 3-point